 If we're going to be so religious about our standards and patterns, why not use religious tools to analyze and improve them?

-Exegesis is a tool for nuance and understanding in the absolutes found on bikesheds everywhere, such as "replace all vars with const" and "await is the new Promise".
+Exegesis is a tool for nuance and understanding in the absolutes found on bikesheds everywhere, such as "replace all vars with const" and "arrow functions will save your eternal soul".

 I organize and speak at events in Bellingham, WA.
 I've spoken at events in Boston, Seattle, and Vancouver.